coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 *Blinding Sickness:* Spread in tainted water.

 *Cackle Fever:* Symptoms include high fever, disorientation, and frequent bouts of hideous laughter.
-Also known as "the shrieks."
+Also known as “the shrieks.”

 *Demon Fever:* Night hags spread it.
 Can cause permanent ability drain.